VoltDB/app-nbbo/client/src/nbbo/README.md

 BenchmarkConfig.java
   - defines the commmand-line arguments for the benchmark

-AdTrackingBenchmark.java
+NbboBenchmark.java
   - extends BaseBenchmark.java
   - uses command-line arguments from BenchmarkConfig.java
-  - Provides the implementation for application-specific actions: initialize() - executed once, pre-populates inventory and campaigns iterate() - executed at a controlled rate throughout the duration of the benchmark, generates randomized events.
+  - Provides the implementation for application-specific actions: initialize() - executed once iterate() - executed at a controlled rate repeatedly

+CsvLineParser.java
+  - simple CSV line parser, used to load stock symbols

+Symbols.java
+  - handles loading stock symbols used for synthetic data generation

-If you were to use this applicatoin as a template, you should only need to copy and modify AdTrackingBenchmark and possibly add options to BenchmarkConfig.
+If you were to use this applicatoin as a template, you should only need to copy and modify NbboBenchmark and possibly add additional command-line parameters to BenchmarkConfig.